 So far so good, I guess.
 Two heroines introduced and both are very much to my liking.
 The game also managed to hit a tight balance between comedic and serious/heartfelt moments, while also throwing a quick fight scene into the mix (with some minor animation, that is, you don’t just read plain text about what’s going on but see character sprites hopping around and such).
 The end result was that I very much wanted to continue reading when the demo did come to an end.
 There’s actually more than one trial, but I only really felt the need to read the first one, as I simply didn’t want to spoil the experience by going too far into the story.

 So… first impressions?
-This is the kind of VN where the demo didn’t utterly blow my mind, and in all honesty I don’t expect the final product to be kamige-tier, either, but there seems to be just enough likable things in here to make me consider reading the rest of the story.
+This is the kind of VN where the demo didn’t utterly blow my mind, and in all honesty I don’t expect the final product to be kamige-tier, either, but there seem to be just enough likable things in here to make me consider reading the rest of the story.